|Follow You Must Remember This on Twitter|

 After the new starlets are discovered and before their first show, a dressing room speech is given, "You're Ziegfeld Girls.
 Some of you will end up with your name in lights.
 Some of you will end up with a husband and kids.
 And some of you are going to end up...well...not so good.
 But don't blame it on the Follies!"

 Aiming The Foggy Lens of Nostalgia at the Internet

 Several of my old friends from those aforementioned Myspace days and blogger communities (before Blogger was purchased by Google) are also becoming active again.
 Long dormant sites are whirring to life.
 The foggy lens of nostalgia paired with the omniscience we can have over past events speaks to both our love of classic film and our desire to return to early life on the internet.
 We know everything is going to be okay because it was before, the last time we were afraid of x, y or z.

 Film, the internet...they both give us a voice.
 When we pair that voice with the still, small one, it's easier to know how to proceed in times of uncertainty.
 Both of those are telling me to stay focused on love.
 I started this blog with so much love in my heart.
-I had the overwhelming conviction that my geekdom was more than anger, arguments compulsions and stereotypes.
+I had the overwhelming conviction that my geekdom was more than anger, arguments, compulsions, and stereotypes.
 I believed it was rooted in inspiration and joy.
 In no formal way whatsoever, that's what I choose to return to now.
 Inspiration and joy.
-Shared culture and the belief that curating the good will form some kind of a map for us all to follow.
+Shared culture and the belief that curating goodwill will form some kind of a map for us all to follow to better days.